 It has answers to a range of business problems – from customer experience to analytics.

 Netflix and Procter & Gamble join the race of product development by using big data to anticipate customer demand.
 They make use of predictive analytics, an offshoot of Data Science to build models for services in their pipeline.
-This modelling is an attribute that contributes to their commercial success.
+This modeling is an attribute that contributes to their commercial success.
 The significant addition to the commercial success of P&G is that it uses data and analytics from test markets, social media, and early store rollouts.
-Following this strategy, it further plans, produces, and launches the final products.
+Following this strategy, it further plans, produces and launches the final products.
 And, the finale often garners an overwhelming response for them.

 When speed multiplied with storage capabilities, thus evolved the final component of the Big Data story – the generation and collection of the data.
 If we still had massive room-sized calculators working as computers, we may not have come across the humongous amount of data that we see today.
 With the advancement in technology, we called upon ubiquitous devices.
 With the increase in the number of devices, we have more data being generated.
 We are generating data at our own pace from our own space owing to the devices that we make use of from our comfort zones.
 Here I tweet, there you post, while a video is being uploaded on some platform by someone from some corner of the room you are seated in.